LogicMel/LogicMel/README.md

 - 🥅 2022 Goals: Learn `JavaScript`

-- ♥ I love to draw, writing `code` and learning new things
+- ♥ I love to draw, write `code` and learn new things

 ### Languages and Tools: